AndriiGrytsenko/vk_music_converter/README.md

 vk_music_converter
 ==================

-This small script helps you to convert unreadable audio files downloaded from **vk.com** site into normal mp3.
+This small script helps you to convert unreadable audio files(from chrome cache) which were downloaded from **vk.com** site into normal mp3.
 Also after normalization script tries to read MP3 Tag and rename file to **'artist - title.mp3'**

 Pre-requirements
 ----------------